-- 5.4.1.
-Whilst is agreed that the proximity to the most sensitive areas of coastline to the east has been reduced in the development proposals from that set out the PEIR by increasing their distance from the coastline, proximity to other areas remains unchanged, and the substantial height of the proposed WTGs remains a significant effect, particularly in combination with the Rampion 1 array. - 5.4.2.
+- 6.6.1.
+Whilst is agreed that the proximity to the most sensitive areas of coastline to the east has been reduced in the development proposals from that set out the PEIR by increasing their distance from the coastline, proximity to other areas remains unchanged, and the substantial height of the proposed WTGs remains a significant effect, particularly in combination with the Rampion 1 array. - 6.6.2.
 The maximum design scenario sets out that the WTGs will be substantially taller in height at 325m than the Rampion 1 turbines at 140m.
-This is 100m taller that the SDNPA recommendations, and more that double the height of the existing array. - 5.4.3.
+This is 100m taller that the SDNPA recommendations, and more than double the height of the existing array. - 6.6.3.
 In comparison to the Rampion 1 WTG heights, the proposed WTG height of 325m is too substantial for the reduced proximity to the most sensitive coastline to mitigate the significant effects of the WTGs.
-This is most clearly illustrated in the following figures (not an exhaustive list): - Figure 15.26e Viewpoint 1 Beachy Head - Figure 15.27e Viewpoint 2 Birling Gap - Figure 15.28e Viewpoint 3 Seven Sisters Country Park - Figure 15.29e Viewpoint 4 Seaford Head - Figure 15.51e Viewpoint 28 Cuckmere Haven Beach - 5.4.4.
+This is most clearly illustrated in the following figures (not an exhaustive list): - Figure 15.26e Viewpoint 1 Beachy Head (APP-091) - Figure 15.27e Viewpoint 2 Birling Gap (APP-091) - Figure 15.28e Viewpoint 3 Seven Sisters Country Park (APP-091) - Figure 15.29e Viewpoint 4 Seaford Head (APP-091) - Figure 15.51e Viewpoint 28 Cuckmere Haven Beach (APP-093) - 6.6.4.
 In comparison to the Rampion 1 WTG heights, the proposed WTG height of 325m is too substantial for the reduced proximity to the SDNP to mitigate the significant effects of the WTGs.
 This is most clearly illustrated in the following figures (not an exhaustive list):